Section508Coordinators/Dev-Auto-Pipeline-Ex/oast-docs/azure-cloud-example.md

 With the build pipeline complete and a zip archive of our build directory being produced, we need to release it to the Azure Storage we previously created.
-To accomplish the upload, we’ll use the Azure CLI in the release pipeline as that’s what I’ve had the best results with.
+To accomplish the upload, we’ll use the Azure CLI in the release pipeline.
 This step has to be done twice, one for Develop Release and a second time for Stable Release.

 1. From the left sidebar, select “Pipelines” → “Releases”
 2. Click “Create release”